aflaxman/dp_2020_census/methods.md

    $$\text{EPL}(x) = \log\left(\hat{p}(x) / \hat{p}(x+1)\right).$$

+   [Some words about why this is different that the worst-case guarantee from epsilon-DP, perhaps based on email exchange with Philip Leclerc.]
 We hypothesized that the EPL of TopDown will be substantially smaller than the theoretical guarantee of $\epsilon$.
-However, it is possible that it will be _much larger_ than $\epsilon$, due to the difficult-to-predict impact of including certain invariants.
+   However, it is possible that it will be _much larger_ than
+   $\epsilon$, due to the difficult-to-predict impact of including certain invariants.

 3. We searched for bias in the residuals from (1), with our hypothesis that the DP counts are positively biased for areas with low diversity.
+[More detail about the theory behind this hypothesis, and the competing theory that it is about geographic unit size.]
    For each geographic area, we constructed a "homogeneity index" by counting the cells of the detailed histogram that contained a true count of zero, and we examined the bias (mean residual) of the corresponding counts from TopDown stratified by homogeneity index.

 We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to